Having a stable, appropriate place to live is fundamental to building a positive, meaningful future. This is no different for young people with SEND.

 Inheriting/being left or given a home.
 If a family owns their home and want to give or leave it to a son or daughter with SENDs, it is very important that they take proper legal and financial advice.
 This may be to set up a trust or other legal structure to make sure that their child and their property are secure.
 The Money Advice Service can help with understanding this.
 Your family will need to employ a suitably qualified lawyer (solicitor) to do the legal work and appoint trustees to run the trust.

 Supported Housing This is also called Supported Living or Independent Living.
-What this means is that you have your own home, rented or owned by you or living with your family and support is put in place to help you live independently.
+What this means is that you have your own home, rented or owned by you and support is put in place to help you live independently.
 This could mean that you are supported for a few hours a week, every day, overnight or for 24 hours a day.
 The support is carefully planned to meet your needs to live independently.